Li Auto Inc. (LI) Shares Down Despite Recent Market Volatility

 LI’s Market Performance

-LI’s stock has seen a -6.10% decrease for the week, with a 0.30% rise in the past month and a 38.85% gain in the past quarter.
-The volatility ratio for the week is 3.06%, and the volatility levels for the past 30 days are at 4.51% for Li Auto Inc. The simple moving average for the last 20 days is -6.96% for LI stock, with a simple moving average of -8.85% for the last 200 days.
+The stock of Li Auto Inc. (LI) has seen a 8.05% increase in the past week, with a -4.71% drop in the past month, and a 14.09% gain in the past quarter.
+The volatility ratio for the week is 4.48%, and the volatility levels for the past 30 days are at 4.32% for LI.
+The simple moving average for the last 20 days is 1.75% for LI stock, with a simple moving average of -1.89% for the last 200 days.

 Analysts’ Opinion of LI